bennywong3/1340_gp114/README.md

 In order to keep records of deli’s operation, we implemented an additional function to store and export the record to a text file.

-The function will first achieve yesterday’s number of customers and add up today’s number of customers.
+The function will first open the file "input.txt" with yesterday’s record to get the accumulated number of customers.

+Next, it will create a file "output.txt" and add up today’s number of customers to accumulated number of customers.

-Then export the total number of customers, the program ended time and a full record of today’s customers(number of customers and the respective table number).
+Then, it will export the total number of customers, the program ended time and a full record of today’s customers(number of customers and the respective table number).

 Here is an example of the output file: